To install, the application has to be Run as Administrator:

 Go to the system tray, right-click and pick your connection then select ‘Connect’

-You know you are connected when the red icon turns green
+You know you are connected when the gray icon turns green

 You can log in and out using the system tray icon as many times as you wish.
 If you reboot the computer or exit the application from the system tray re-launch the icon using the OpenVPN-GUI icon.